vigashinikesavan/k8s-platform/README.md

 # k8s-platform

-Small Kubernetes platform on Verda Cloud for a Junior / Mid-Level Platform Engineer take-home assignment.
+Small Kubernetes platform on Verda Cloud.

 ## What was built